-The Group will provide our customers with an operational VGM cut off.
-The VGM cut off will appear on the booking confirmation.
-The VGM information will be received at any time between booking and VGM cut off.
-VGM can be modified after submission until VGM cut off.
-Any Amendment done after VGM cut off will be charged 100 USD per container plus all related costs on/outside the terminal, storage, trucking, detention and demurrage, pre-carriage/on-carriage, re-nomination/change of vessel fees, terminal charges.
+VGM can be modified after submission until VGM cut-off.
+Any amendment done after VGM cut-off will be charged USD$100 per container plus all related costs in/outside the terminal, including but not limited to storage, trucking, detention and demurrage, pre-carriage/on-carriage, re-nomination/change of vessel fees and terminal charges.

-The last VGM submitted will be the one used for the preparation of the stowage plan, it will help to prevent accidents aboard, damages and/or containers lost at sea.
-The VGM will contribute for more safety along the supply chain.
+The last VGM submitted will be the one used for the preparation of the stowage plan, which will help to prevent accidents aboard, damages and/or containers lost at sea.
+The VGM will contribute to greater safety throughout the supply chain.

-What (if any) tolerance will you accept for the VGM ?
+What tolerance (variance) will you accept for the VGM if any?

-Tolerance is fixed by Countries and local competent authorities, who may carry out random checks.
-CMA CGM Group will comply with the global regulation as well as local policies.
+Tolerance is fixed by countries and local competent authorities, who may carry out random checks.
+CNC will comply with global regulations as well as local policies.

-Operationally speaking CMA CGM Group might consider a variance of 1 ton between the VGM communicated by the shipper and what the terminal operator would observe, no correction of the VGM will be made, should the variance be less 1 ton.
-The Group will not re-weigh a container which already has a VGM unless terminal reports abnormal / excessive weight at time of handling which prevents loading of such container.
+Operationally speaking, CNC may consider a variance of 1 ton between the VGM communicated by the shipper and what the terminal operator would observe, i.e. no correction of the VGM will be made, should the variance be less 1 ton.
+CNC will not re-weigh a container which already has a VGM unless a terminal reports abnormal/ excessive weight at time of handling, thereby preventing the loading of such container.

-Some terminals, countries, are imposing their own procedures, which we will have to follow.
-We will update you with the latest information on our CNC website.
+Some terminals and countries are imposing their own procedures, which we will have to follow.
+We will update you with the latest information on our website as and when available.

-What happens if there is no VGM available at the gate-in?
+What happens if there is no VGM available at gate-in?

-The Regulation in all port terminals is not homogenous, we therefore recommend our customers to make sure each and every container has its VGM before the GATE-IN.
+Regulations across port terminals are not homogenous.
+We recommend our customers to make sure every container has its VGM before gate-in.

-If the terminal is able to weigh the container: all related costs charged by terminal will be invoiced to the Shipper accordingly, such as: weighing charge, lift on, lift off, etc
+If the terminal is able to weigh the container: all related costs charged by terminal will be invoiced to the shipper accordingly, including but not limited to weighing charge, lift-on and lift-off.

-If the terminal has no equipment to provide a VGM by using method 1, the Shipper will be liable for any cost associated to the stoppage of the container inside/outside the terminal, storage, trucking, detention and demurrage, pre-carriage/on-carriage, re-nomination/change of vessel fees, terminal charges, etc
+If the terminal has no equipment to provide a VGM by using Method 1 , the shipper will be liable for all costs associated to the stoppage of the container inside/outside the terminal, including but not limited storage, trucking, detention and demurrage, pre-carriage/on-carriage, re-nomination/change of vessel fees and terminal charges.

-The Group is in close contact with all terminals to collect all information on their respective VGM implementation policies.
-We will provide this information on our CNC website as soon as it is available.
+CNC is in close contact with all terminals to collect all information on their respective VGM implementation policies.
+We will provide this information on our website as and when it is available.

 Do you intend to offer a weighing service as a "value added service"?

 Yes.
 It is our intention to do our best to assist our customers along the process.
-Upon request, and where possible, the CMA CGM Group will offer the option through a third party.
-Information and tariffs will be available through our Group Agency Network.
+Upon request, and where possible, CNC will offer the option through a third party.
+Information and tariffs are available through our Group Agency Network.

-When and how would penalties apply in case of discrepancy between VGM weight provided by the Shipper and weight controlled by the Competent Authority ?
+When and how would penalties apply in case of discrepancy between VGM weight provided by the shipper and weight controlled by the relevant authority?

-In case packed containers are transported by road, rail or barge before being shipped on board our vessels, we request the VGM from the shipper named on the BL or its representative as soon as the packed containers start the inland transport.
+In case packed containers are transported by road, rail or barge before being shipped on board our vessels, we request the VGM from the shipper named on the B/L or its representative as soon as the packed containers start the inland transportation journey.